GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareController.md

 **[timespan] (1 day)** How long to cache the unknown token result.
 If the server returns a result that the token is unknown, the controller will not ask the server for the token again for the period defined in this setting.

+### unknownTokenWaitTimeout (>= V5.2.0)

+**[timespan] (5 seconds)** How long to wait for a token request to complete.
+Note this is the interactive time the user waits before a fallback is executed.
+The request will continue in the background and if successful the token will be updated ready for the next attempt.

 ## States

 ### OperationalMode